Estimating Is an Incredible “Mind Game” (Part 2)

 - not pursuing it at all

 If there is a truly compelling reason to move forward with the original proposal, the next step is to determine exactly how to reduce or eliminate the risks.
 The worst thing to do is to sweep the risks under the rug and pretend that they don’t even exist.
-As Murphy’s law continues to teach us, those big, untamed risks are likely to come back to bite and haunt everyone who blithely ignored them.
+As Murphy’s law continues to teach us, those big, untamed risks are likely to come back to bite, haunt, and baffle who blithely ignored them.

 So, If Everyone Concurs, Does that Mean an Estimate Is Accurate?

 Not necessarily.
 The absence of overt social or political pressure in an organization doesn’t guarantee that estimators will produce perfect predictions, as we’ve been discovering.
 The exercise I described at the beginning of this series helps illustrate the extent to which people might agree or disagree on task completion times — but does not prove whether any particular estimate is accurate.

 Verifying the accuracy would require each person to actually complete each task to determine whether his or her assumptions about the methods, tools, skills, and conditions are realistic.

 It might turn out that Person A’s estimate of one hour to do a task is just as “accurate” as Person B’s estimate of 12 hours to do that very same task, depending on who performs it, how it’s performed, and under what conditions and circumstances.